The average overall score of Indians who appeared for the IELTS in 2017 was 6.04. The average score for the listening section of the test? 6.30!

 So, how do you differentiate yourself when applying for your dream college or workplace?
-A better score than the IELTS average is definitely one way.
+A better band score than the IELTS average is definitely one way.

-Challenges you will face:
+Challenges You will Face

 The accent can be any of the three types – British, Canadian or Australian.
 All of them with their own unique twang and pronunciation of different words.
 There are also some words that one needs to be familiar with.
-For example, commonly used ‘nought’ isn’t very common in India.
+For example, the commonly used ‘nought’ isn’t very common in India.
 It could mean zero, failure or nothing depending on the context.

-2. Pace of the audio
+2. The pace of the Audio

-The listening exam is unforgiving in a sense because of you can hear everything only once and once you’ve missed the information there’s no way of getting it back.
+The listening exam is unforgiving in a sense because you can hear everything only once and once you’ve missed the information there’s no way of getting it back.

-he information in the audio is not straightforward.
+The information in the audio is not straightforward.
 There are 4 sections out which 2 are conversations between 2 or more people.
 In these conversations, you will find distractors or information changing as the audio progresses.

 You have to listen, read and write all at the same time.
-Yes, there is no respite till the audio clip is done.
+Yes, there is no respite until the audio clip is done.
 Extended periods of concentration are a must for acing this test.

-5. Different types of instructions
+5. Different Type of Instructions

 - Deciding whether to choose a letter from the list or write the answer in words?
 The correct answer is not just the one you find, it’s also the answer that is written according to the instructions.